 Notable things to do in Downtown Manhattan

-I think of all the places to stay in NYC, this would be my personal pick.
-I stayed at an acquaintance’s place in East Village for a week on random spring, and I loved being in this location!
+Of all the places to stay in NYC, this would be my personal pick.
+I stayed at an acquaintance’s place in East Village for a week one random spring, and I loved being in this location.
 Besides all the cool things to do in Lower Manhattan, you’re still fairly close to Midtown and Brooklyn, and from Battery Park, you can get a ferry to Staten Island to see the Statue or Liberty from afar for free!
 (And obviously the Ellis Island and Statue of Liberty ferries, just not for free).

 You could also do a Brooklyn Bridge walk from this side.
 Don’t forget to check out a number of cool museums like the Tenement Museum, Jewish Heritage, or the Whitney Museum of American Art.
 Pay your respects at the 9/11 Museum, Ground Zero, the 9/11 Memorial South Pool, and the Oculus.
 Pop over to Bowling Green, the oldest NYC public park and take in the views from One World Trade.
 For “Friends” fans, their famous apartment exterior is at 90 Bedford St. There’s a TON more I’m forgetting, but those spots will get you started!

 |Crosby Street Hotel (SoHo) $$$$||fun, funky interior design||Booking|

 |The Beekman, a Thompson|

 the coolest 9-story atrium